rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/01_intro_flask/01_slides.md

 ## Static vs Dynamic Website

-- static website (doesn't change) is just HTML, CSS JS, almost acts as template for dynamic data coming into these pages
+- static website (doesn't change) is HTML, CSS, JS that acts as template for dynamic data coming into these pages

 <img src="https://rochester.kidsoutandabout.com/sites/default/files/html_css_javascript.jpeg" width="600px" />

 - dynamic software content is supplied by server.  a user makes a request, and the server sends back a response

 <aside class="notes">
-- websites (single domain pages on the web)
+- websites (single domain pages on the web) <br />
 - web apps (software accessible through the web)
 </aside>